I have a problem.

 See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 I John 3:1

-I praise you because I am made; your works are wonderful, I know that full well Psalm 139:14
+I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well Psalm 139:14

 I have loved you with an everlasting love; Jeremiah 31:3